March 26, 2015

-With spring comes the tradition of spring cleaning, and your home and yard are great places begin—watching out for the health and safety of your wild neighbors, of course.
+When you start spring cleaning around your home and yard, watch out for the health and safety of your wild neighbors.

 You can take simple precautions to prevent injuring or orphaning wildlife when you clean and make repairs to your house.